OliverMorla/peak-educational-systems/readme.md

 - **AWS/PostgreSQL**: Utilized for online database management and deployment.
 - **Mailchimp and EmailJS**: Integrated for managing and sending emails respectively.
 (Comming Soon)
 - **Socket.io**: Used for bidirectional and low-latency communication between members.
+- **Cloudinary**: Used for file upload, specifically to upload avatar for user profile.

 ## Project Status